 There are some things I just don't do

-To be frank, here’s my list of things I DON'T photograph:
+Here's a list of themes/sessions I DON'T photograph:

 One evening, while I was feeling especially nostalgic, I pulled out a bunch of old family photos.
 As I flipped through the prints, I noticed something was missing.
 I started scanning every image, searching but never finding what I was convinced had to exist.
 Out of the scores of pics I flipped through, I couldn't find one childhood photo of just me with my mom.
 Not one!
 Sure, there were plenty of group family photos with me and mom there but there wasn't one single image of me as a little girl with mom that didn't include other people.
 The realization that I'd never be able to make this a reality hit me like an 18 wheeler.
 All hopes of seeing me and mom together when I was 3, 7, 12, those were gone.

-Thinking about my own story, I wanted to create a brand that focused on capturing women, the bond between mothers and their daughters as well as people in love.
+Thinking about my own story, I wanted to create a brand that focused on capturing the bond between couples, parents and their children as well as individuals as they enjoy themselves around the world.
+Those are the moments and bonds that bring my clients the most joy.
+Those are the moments I love witnessing.
 That’s the kind of photography I create for a living.
 That’s what you can expect when partnering with me for a lifestyle photography experience.
-If you want to have your story told in an authentic and stylish way, contact me today to schedule a lifestyle experience.

 If you are looking for a photography experience that differs from what you've done in past years, one that captures authentic emotions and moments, consider this your personal invitation to reach out to me today for a consultation.